God by the numbers: What's in the 613 Commandments?

 Commandments banning idolatry: 45

 That "jealous god" thing really comes through in the Mitzvot.
-It seeks to rules-lawyer every possible manifestation of idolatry, to the point of massive repetition: "Not to turn one's attention to idolatry", "Not to adopt the institutions of idolaters nor their customs", "Not to worship an idol in the way in which it is usually worshipped", "Not to bow down to an idol, even if that is not its mode of worship", "Not to make any figures for ornament, even if they are not worshipped", "Not to make idols even for others", "Not to love the enticer to idolatry", "Not to give up hating the enticer to idolatry", "Not to save the enticer from capital punishment, but to stand by at his execution", "A person whom he attempted to entice to idolatry shall not urge pleas for the acquittal of the enticer", "Not to settle idolaters in our land", and on and on.
+It seeks to rules-lawyer every possible manifestation of idolatry, to the point of massive repetition: "Not to turn one's attention to idolatry", "Not to adopt the institutions of idolaters nor their customs", "Not to worship an idol in the way in which it is usually worshipped" (what, so it's okay if I do the chicken dance or something?), "Not to bow down to an idol, even if that is not its mode of worship" (okay, but my chicken dance isn't bowing, so I'm still not clear), "Not to make any figures for ornament, even if they are not worshipped", "Not to make idols even for others", "Not to love the enticer to idolatry", "Not to give up hating the enticer to idolatry", "Not to save the enticer from capital punishment, but to stand by at his execution", "A person whom he attempted to entice to idolatry shall not urge pleas for the acquittal of the enticer", "Not to settle idolaters in our land", and on and on.

 Judaism 101 places no less than 45 finely-detailed laws under the idolatry heading.
 Let it not be said that Yahweh doesn't cover all the bases!